Frequently Asked Questions

 5. If I attended another high school before coming to Holland Hall how do I get my courses added to my Holland Hall transcript?

 Holland Hall’s transcript reflects only what is taught at Holland Hall.
 If you “bring in” course work from another school, that school’s transcript is included, along with your Holland Hall transcript, in all your college applications.
-You will be responsible for providing the College Counseling office with several copies of transcripts from your former school.
+Please note: You will be responsible for providing the College Counseling office with several copies of transcripts from your former school.

 6. I don’t think our family will qualify for financial aid for college; should I apply anyway?

 Most colleges will encourage you to apply.
 It is always worth trying particularly if you have more than one student in college at a time.
-The Free Application for Federal Student Aid (FAFSA) is available on line in January of the year your child will go to college.
+The Free Application for Federal Student Aid (FAFSA) is available on line January 1, of the year your child will go to college.

 7. Is it true that my child will not be able to go to a good school if he or she does not have a 3.0 grade point average?